-The Local Plan (previously known as Local Development Framework) sets out the priorities for the development of the borough and will be used for making decisions on planning applications.
+The Local Plan (previously known as Local Development Framework) sets out the priorities for the development of the borough and is used for making decisions on planning applications.
 It consists of a number of planning documents and guidance.

 |Twickenham Area Action Plan||Adopted July 2013|